Yianna Katsoulos

-Yianna Katsoulos (born September 16, 1960 in Florida, United States) is a pop singer who sings in French.
+Yianna Katsoulos (born September 16, 1960) is a pop singer who sings in French.
+She was born in Florida, United States.
 In 1986, she had a top-30 single hit in France with "Les autres sont jaloux", although her next five singles did not achieve the same success.
 Katsoulos was also a presenter on television channel FR3, hosting L'Eurotop, a hit parade video show, Une pêche d'enfer where she presented fashion and travel tips five days a week, Salut Manu with Manu Dibango, a live music show featuring world renowned artists, Le MIDEM en Direct de Cannes where she interviewed stars for the annual music festival in Cannes.
 She was also a guest star on Dessinez c'est gagné and Surprise, Surprise.
 Benny Hill and Yianna Katsoulos presented the last Christmas Show FR3 before Benny Hill's death.
 In 2011, she released a single, "Fais-moi l'amour comme un français".